toddcf/code-snippets/javascript/objects/functions/promises.md

 A `promise` is a way to prevent a block of code from executing until after the prior block of code has *finished* executing.

-Promises are also a flatter way of writing code than nesting multiple setTimeouts within each other.
+Promises are also a flatter way of writing code than nesting multiple setTimeouts within each other and getting stuck in "callback hell."

 ## Three States of Promises